Wade High School: Overview

-Established in 1971 as Griffith’s second high school, prior to its closure, Wade High School had an enrolment of approximately 720 students and 63 staff.
-Half of its students came from the East Griffith / Driver / Collina area, with the main feeder school being Griffith East Public School.
-The remainder of the students came from farming areas and smaller places including Yenda, Yoogali, Rankins Springs, Beelbangera, Bilbul and Binya.
-Many of the students spent a great deal of time travelling to and from school each day, especially those in the Rankins Springs area.
+Established in 1971 as Griffith's second high school, prior to its closure, Wade High School had an enrolment of approximately 720 students and 63 staff.
+Half of its students came from the East Griffith/Driver/Collina area, with the main feeder school being Griffith East Public School.
+The remainder of the students came from farming areas and smaller places including Yenda, Yoogali, Rankins Springs, Beelbangera, Bilbul, and Binya.
+Many students spent a great deal of time travelling to and from school each day, especially those in the Rankins Springs area.

-Years Seven and Eight were part of the Middle School years, Years Nine and Ten the School Certificate years and Years Eleven and Twelve the Senior School when Preliminary and NSW Higher School Certificate Courses were completed.
-Students with satisfactory attendance and progress received their School Certificate at the end of Year Ten and their HSC at the end of Year Twelve.
+Years seven and eight were part of the middle school group, years nine and ten the school certificate group, and years eleven and twelve the senior school when preliminary and NSW higher school certificate courses were completed.
+Students with satisfactory attendance and progress received their school certificate at the end of year ten and their HSC at the end of year twelve.

 Facilities

-The school featured two fully renovated kitchens for food technology and hospitality, a large enclosed hall used for indoor sports and gatherings and two computer rooms, one with approximately 30 IBM computers, with 1GB of RAM and Pentium 4 3.2 GHz Processors, and another with the more recent iMacs and a further small computer room conjoined with the music rooms for multimedia fitted with four eMacs (original version).
-The school library, which was to be used for school related work on Tuesdays and Wednesday, also contained IBM computers with each named after an author.
-Recently, after a fire, the school's B Block was renovated.
-15 new class rooms were built - each with new equipment and refrigerated air conditioning.
-The F Block contained seven class rooms were also fitted with refrigerated air conditioning.
-The school's outdoor sporting facilities included two soccer fields, six netball courts, two basketball courts and two cricket pitches.
+The school featured two fully renovated kitchens for food, technology and hospitality, a large enclosed hall used for indoor sports and gatherings and two computer rooms, one with iMacs approximately 30 IBM computers, each with 1GB of RAM and Pentium 4 3.2 GHz processors, and a further small computer room conjoined with the music rooms for multimedia fitted with four eMacs (original version).
+The school library, which was used for school related work on Tuesdays and Wednesday, also contained IBM computers with each named after an author.
+After a fire, the school's B Block was renovated.
+15 new class rooms were built – each with new equipment and refrigerated air conditioning.
+The F Block contained seven classrooms that were also fitted with refrigerated air conditioning.
+The school's outdoor sporting facilities included two soccer fields, six netball courts, two basketball courts, and two cricket pitches.